MorelGames/morel-games-core/docs/vue/components/AskPseudonym.md

 # AskPseudonym

-A component that displays the pseudonym field, typically used as the first screen of the game.
+`<morel-ask-pseudonym />` A component that displays the pseudonym field, typically used as the first screen of the game.
+It also displays error messages if the player is kicked, of if it tries to join a locked game.

 ## Props